CeliaBenquet/Project_ADA/README.md

 - export_items_1574515779.csv (Fao commodity)

-# A list of internal milestones up until project Milestone 3
+# A list of internal milestones up until project Milestone 4
-We will do those following steps until Milestone 3:
+We will do those following steps until Milestone 4:
-* More precise analysis of the data for each questions
-* Answer to the questions by getting the exact processing of the dataFrames
-* Understand how to have a world map representation on Folium
-* Proper vizualisation of the results with Folium
-* Analysis and discussion of the results based on the vizualisation and final answers to questions
+* Synthetize our findings
-* Do the data story
+* Find nice "static" illustrations for the poster, in contrast to the interactive graphs that we have in the data story
+* Assemble text and image in a Power Point slide
+* Print the final poster
+* Final meeting to homogenize what we will tell during the poster presentation

 # Questions for TAa
-- How to map our values on a world map seperated by country boundaries.
-Is there a way to link the country names to an area on the map (Folium, implemented map)?
-- Is there any particular tool other than linear metrics for trend observation ?
+- What do we do if we have an exam at the same time as the presentation?
+Can only one person be there?